TrellixVulnTeam/swahilipython_SCMU/Doc/library/cgi.rst

-When a form is submitted in the "old" format (as the query string or as a single data part of type :mimetype:`application/x-www-form-urlencoded`), the items will actually be instances of the class :class:`MiniFieldStorage`.
+When a form is submitted in the "old" format (as the query string or as a single data part of type :mimetype:`application/x-www-form-urlencoded`), the items will actually be instances of the kundi :class:`MiniFieldStorage`.
 In this case, the :attr:`!list`, :attr:`!file`, and :attr:`filename` attributes are always ``None``.

 A form submitted via POST that also has a query string will contain both